California Psalms

 dumped carelessly over slopes.

-5 Sun-whitened, a log withered, jutting from sand
+5 Sun-whitened, a shriveled log protrudes from sand

-like a spine pried from a prehistoric monster, and who sightless on it
+like the broken backbone of a prehistoric monster, and who sightless on it

 sits unseeing, thoughts echoing the sound of breakers every minute